History of science and technology

-The history of science and technology (HST) is a field of history that examines the understanding of the natural world (science) and the ability to manipulate it (technology) at different points in time.
-This academic discipline also studies the cultural, economic, and political impacts of and contexts for scientific practices.
+The history of science and technology (HST) is a field of history that examines the development of the understanding of the natural world (science) and humans' ability to manipulate it (technology) at different points in time.
+This academic discipline also examines the cultural, economic, and political context and impacts of scientific practices; it likewise may study the consequences of new technologies on existing scientific fields.

 Academic study of history of science

 History of science is an academic discipline with an international community of specialists.
 Main professional organizations for this field include the History of Science Society, the British Society for the History of Science, and the European Society for the History of Science.

 Much of the study of the history of science has been devoted to answering questions about what science is, how it functions, and whether it exhibits large-scale patterns and trends.

 History of the academic study of history of science

 Histories of science were originally written by practicing and retired scientists, starting primarily with William Whewell's History of the Inductive Sciences (1837), as a way to communicate the virtues of science to the public.

 Auguste Comte proposed that there should be a specific discipline to deal with the history of science.

 The development of the distinct academic discipline of the history of science and technology did not occur until the early 20th century.
 Historians have suggested that this was bound to the changing role of science during the same time period.

 After World War I, extensive resources were put into teaching and researching the discipline, with the hopes that it would help the public better understand both Science and Technology as they came to play an exceedingly prominent role in the world.

 In the decades since the end of World War II, history of science became an academic discipline, with graduate schools, research institutes, public and private patronage, peer-reviewed journals, and professional societies.